Step by Step Installation of Vinyl Siding

 Materials and tools

-A standard siding system comprises 12-ft. vinyl siding lengths, J-channel, corner moldings, window/door trim channel, utility channel, metal starter strips, fascia covers, and vented and unvented soffits.
+A standard siding installation system comprises 12-ft. vinyl siding lengths, J-channel, corner moldings, window/door trim channel, utility channel, metal starter strips, fascia covers, and vented and unvented soffits.
 There are different styles and colors for vinyl siding, but this step-by-step guide will basically look at the installation of the Dutch lap style due to its uniqueness.
-Siding cutting can be done using tin snips, a circular saw with a plywood blade or a knife for scoring and breaking the vinyl siding.
+Vinyl siding cutting can be done using tin snips, a circular saw with a plywood blade or a knife for scoring and breaking the vinyl siding.
 If you have some problems with your siding, give Ideal Siding company a call.

 Step 1: Soffit and Fascia